maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 ## Improvements to the "equiv" input type

-* Add an option to display and/or using language strings not '\wedge', '\vee'.
 * Improve spacing of comments, e.g. \intertext{...}?
 * Auto identify what the student has done in a particular step.